 How to Grow Zinnias

-Now that you know how to grow zinnias, are you ready to grow your own?
+Are you now ready to grow your own zinnias?
 What is your favorite variety to grow, or which ones are you planning on growing in your garden?
 Let me know in the comments section below!

 Dan Walker says